Ishika610/car_price_prediction/README.md

-# car_price_prediction
-Sure, here's a sample README file for a car price prediction project on GitHub:

 # Car Price Prediction
 Welcome to the Car Price Prediction project!
 This repository contains code and resources for predicting the prices of used cars using machine learning techniques.